Voice and executive coaching for women

-As well as offering 121 executive coaching for women and 121 voice coaching for women, I run Make Your Mark with Susan Room® events for women-only groups.
+As well as offering 121 executive coaching for women and 121 voice coaching for women, I run my flagship Make Your Mark with Susan Room® coaching programme for women-only groups.
 There was no such thing when I was in corporate life.
 I wish there had been as there were times when I would surely have benefited from working with a top female business coach.

 Coaching for women

 As well as coaching women's hearts and minds, I help them find and use their voice.
 This means teaching them what their voice is capable of and how they can use it to positively impact themselves and others.
 It is vital work for achieving better gender balance because research shows, for example, that:

 the sound of a woman's voice may hinder her professional advancement